keelworks/KeelCompass/README.md

 create database keelworks_keelcompass_db;
 ```

+5. Set up backend environment variables.

-5. Create a .env file in backend/.
+- For development mode, create a .env file in backend/.
 Copy and paste the contents in .env.example into the newly created .env.
-Replace DB_USER, DB_PASSWORD, and DB_DATABASE variables with your own.
+Replace DB_USER, DB_PASSWORD, and DB_DATABASE variables with your own local database configurations.

 ```env
 DB_USER=root